Hypergraph polynomials and the Bernardi process: The root polytope and its dissections

 \section{The root polytope and its dissections}

-The root polytope of a bipartite graph was defined by Postnikov \cite{alex}.
+The root polytope of a bipartite graph first appeared in the work of Ohsugi and Hibi \cite{hibi} and was defined anew by Postnikov \cite{alex}.
 For a detailed list of its properties we refer the reader to \cite[Section 3]{KP_Ehrhart} (and to \cite{alex} for many of the proofs).
 Here we only repeat the most important points.
 Let $G$ be a bipartite graph with color classes $E$ (as in emerald) and $V$ (as in violet).

 \begin{definition} In the Euclidean space $\R^E\oplus\R^V$ let us write $\mathbf x$ for the standard basis vector that corresponds to $x\in E \cup V$.
 The \emph{root polytope} of $G$, denoted by $Q_G$, is the convex hull of the vectors $\mathbf e +\mathbf v$ for all edges $ev$ of $G$. \end{definition}